gtaylor/btmux_battlesnake/doc_src/settings.rst

 ``response_watcher_expire_check_interval`` (default: 1.0)
     Sets the interval (seconds) for how often to check for stale response watchers to purge.
+``enable_hudinfo`` (default: False)
+    If True, generate and send a HUDINFO key.
+This will allow you to start using HUDINFO commands.

 [commands]
 ----------